hypernym-studio/bundler/README.md

 During transformation, file formats are automatically resolved, and in most cases, no additional configuration is required.

-The default module environment for generated files is `esm`, which means output files will have a `.mjs` extension unless otherwise specified.
-For TypeScript declarations, the corresponding extension will be `.d.mts`.
+The default module environment for generated files is `esm`, which means output files will have a `.js` extension unless otherwise specified.
+For TypeScript declarations, the corresponding extension will be `.d.ts`.

 Formats can also be explicitly specified for each entry, if needed.